NOAA-GFDL/MDTF-diagnostics/diagnostics/ENSO_RWS/doc/ENSO_RWS.rst

 ENSO Rossby wave sources (ENSO_RWS) diagnostic package consists of four levels.
-With a focus on identifying leading processes that determine ENSO-induced global teleconnection, particularly the Pacific North American (PNA) pattern, main module of the POD estimates basic state flow properties at an appropriate tropospheric upper-level and solves barotropic vorticity equation to estimate various terms that contribute to the total anomalous RWS.
-In that pursuit, POD is applied to monthly data (climate model or reanalysis products), and RWS terms are estimated for “composite” El Niño or La Nina events.
+With a focus on identifying leading processes that determine ENSO-induced global teleconnection, particularly the Pacific North American (PNA) pattern, the main module of the POD estimates basic state flow properties at an appropriate tropospheric upper-level and solves the barotropic vorticity equation to estimate various terms that contribute to the total anomalous RWS.
+In that pursuit, the ENSO-RWS POD is applied to monthly data (climate model or reanalysis products), and RWS terms are estimated for “composite” El Niño or La Nina events.
 To attain robust “composite” results a reasonable sample of ENSO winters is needed.
 However, the POD